iseeyoucopy/U-232-Trinity-RC/README.md

 # The Team

-Lead coder Mindless (he was and allways will be the leader of this source)
+Lead coder Mindless (he was been and allways will be the leader of this source)

 Coders iseeyoucopy, stonebreath, GodFather